 THREE DEGEEE TRACKS

-The MARC offers two degree track options.
-Both tracks cover the same essential core material but each also provides a more detailed focus on a specific concentration area.
+The MARC offers three degree track options.
+All tracks cover the same essential core material but each also allows for specific emphases depending on the student’s area of interest and concentration.

 - The MARC CMI Missional Discipleship Track, offered in conjunction with our City Ministry Initiative (CMI), prepares students for the particular challenges involved in ministering the gospel in city/urban settings.

 - The MARC FSI Cultural Apologetics Track, offered in conjunction with our Francis A. Schaeffer Institute (FSI), gives students the tools for developing a deeper understanding of the culture(s) around us to communicate the gospel more effectively.

-Through the generosity of our donors, the MARC program is able to offer up to 8 Fellowships in each MARC track per year.
-These MARC Fellowships include a tuition scholarship of up to 50 percent and the opportunity to serve a wide-ranging, practical ministry internship with either CMI or FSI, or approved affiliate ministries, depending on the student’s degree track.
+Through the generosity of our donors, the MARC program is able to offer up to 8 Fellowships per year in the CMI and FSI MARC tracks.
+These Fellowships include a tuition scholarship of up to 50 percent and the opportunity to serve a wide-ranging, practical ministry internship with either CMI or FSI, or approved affiliate ministries, depending on the student’s degree track.